UK decision to invoke Article 50 of the TEU: More information

 Some countries apply a reduced rate under 5% called super-reduced rate on some sales.
 For example in Spain a super-reduced rate of 4% is applied to certain services, such as maintenance and adaptation of means of transport for people with disabilities.

-Some countries apply zero rates are also implemented by some countries on certain sales.
+Some countries apply zero rates on certain sales.
 When a zero rate is applied no VAT has to be paid by the consumer but you still have the right to deduct the VAT you have paid on purchases directly related to the sale e.g. for exports and certain financial services to customers outside the EU.

 Parking rate (or intermediary rate)